 To follow up close the fantastic development of making the construction industry safer and more efficient that Xavier and its team "of maniacs" are constantly working on.

 What are you most proud of in your career so far?

 To take Bluetest from an unknown small company with low turnover (SEK 2 million) and loss (-1 MSEK) in 2006 to become a supplier in 3 years with only 3 employees to several of the largest mobile phone companies in Japan, Korea, China and the USA.
 In 2009, sales were around SEK 10 million with a profit of SEK 1 million.
 Last year, Bluetest's sales amounted to SEK 110 million with a profit of SEK 14.5 million

 What makes a company interesting for you to invest in?

-First of all, the founders and/or CEO.
+First and foremost, the founders and/or CEO.
 The right people can fix most things.
-I primarily invest in companies with world-leading wireless and useful technology where my experience and international contacts can be helpful.
+I prefer to invest in companies with world-leading wireless and useful technologies where my experience and international contacts can help.

 You have experience working with sales and startups around the world, how do you believe in Brinja's prospects of expanding globally?

 Brinja has a unique product to increase safety and save money for construction companies everywhere.
-What is "only" needed for expansion is a great focus on sales to establish good relationships with customers and retailers.
-This is something I know Xavier has talent for and I therefore think the prospects of expanding internationally are very good.
+What is "only" needed for expansion is a strong focus on sales to establish good relationships with customers and dealers.
+This is something I know Xavier has a talent for and I therefore believe the prospects of expanding internationally are very good.